josafatburmeister/BirdSongIdentification/README.md

 ## Running the Pipeline in a Jupyter Notebook

 The individual steps of our pipeline are implemented by Python classes.
 To run the pipeline in a Jupyter notebook, instances of the corresponding classes must be created and certain methods must be called on them.
 In the following, we describe the setup of a typical notebook-based pipeline.
-The described pipeline is included in our repository as a Jupyter notebook named `demo.ipynb`.
+The described pipeline is included in the `src` directory of our repository as a Jupyter notebook named `demo.ipynb`.
 Additionally, we provide a notebook named `demo-google-colab.ipynb` that can be used to run the example pipeline in Google Colab.

 ### Local Installation of Dependencies